libmapper/libmapper/doc/tutorials/tutorial_cpp.md

 output signals.
 A signal requires a bit more information than a device, much of which is optional:

-1. the direction of the signal: either `Direction::IN` or `Direction::OUT`
+1. the direction of the signal: either `Direction::INCOMING` or `Direction::OUTGOING`
 * a name for the signal (must be unique within a devices inputs or outputs)
 * the signal's vector length
 * the signal's data type, one of `Type::INT32`, `Type::FLOAT`, or `Type::DOUBLE`